iov-one/docs/docs/weave/configuration/02-tendermint.md

 ## Important Options

-There are many options to tune tendermint, but a few are quite useful when configuring and deploying dev environements or testnets.
+There are many options to tune Tendermint, but a few are quite useful when configuring and deploying dev environments or testnets.
 I will cover them here, but please take a longer look at [all available options](https://github.com/tendermint/tendermint/blob/master/config/config.go).
-I use the command line format for these options, as it seems the most readable, but most of these should be writen to the `config.toml` file or stored in environmental options in the service ini (if using 12-factor style).
+I use the command line format for these options, as it seems the most readable, but most of these should be written to the `config.toml` file or stored in environmental options in the service ini (if using 12-factor style).

 ### Dev